coffee2code/disable-search/readme.txt

 No. This only disables WordPress's capabilities with regards to search.

+Search engines index your site and search their index of your site.
+They do not make use of your site's native search capabilities.
+You can only prevent search engines from searching your site by blocking their web crawlers and purging their cache of your site (which is well beyond the scope of this plugin).

 = Why do I still see a search form on my site despite having activated this plugin? =

-The most likely cause for this is a theme that has the markup for the search form hardcoded into one or more of the theme's template files (excluding searchform.php).
-This is generally frowned upon nowadays (the theme should be calling `get_search_form()` or using searchform.php to get the search form).
+The most likely cause for this is a theme that has the markup for the search form hardcoded into one or more of the theme's template files (excluding `searchform.php`).
+This is generally frowned upon nowadays (the theme should be calling `get_search_form()` or using `searchform.php` to get the search form).
 There is no way for this plugin to prevent this hardcoded form from being displayed.

 However, even if this is the case, the form won't work (thanks to this plugin), but it will still be displayed.